Bylaws

 Section 1.
 Classes of membership and voting privileges

-1. Civilian Membership
+a.
+Civilian Membership

-2. Position Membership
+b.
+Position Membership

-3. Military Membership
+c.
+Military Membership

-4. Honorary Membership
+d.
+Honorary Membership

-5. Senior Active Civilian Membership
+e.
+Senior Active Civilian Membership

-The Position Membership shall consist of various community leaders, designated by MAC, whose professional position should have familiarity with military personnel.
-Position Membership is only for the position holder, however, on occasion the position holder can designate its next in command to attend MAC meetings on its behalf.
+Membership is only for the position holder, however, on occasion the position holder can designate its next in command to attend MAC meetings on its behalf.
 Position Members will be non-voting members of the MAC and will not pay dues.
 Position Members will be charged the cost of breakfast for the meetings they attend.
 If a current Civilian or Senior Active Member earns a seat that is designated for a Position Member, that member will fill that Position Membership along with retaining their current membership status, continue to pay their annual MAC dues, and will not additionally be charged for the breakfast when attending.
 The composition of this this membership class is under the purview of the Executive Board and will be reviewed, at least annually, to make appropriate additions and deletions.
 Position Members will not be voted on by the General Membership, however the Executive Board shall keep the General Membership apprised whenever a Position Member is added or removed.
 The Position Members will be listed in a separate appendix and kept with the Executive Board.”

 Honorary Membership shall be limited to all retired officers of Flag Officer Rank or General Officer Rank living in the greater Key West area, as well as the Commanding Officer, USS KEY WEST (SSN 722).
 Honorary Members shall be non-voting members of MAC.

 A Senior Active Civilian Member shall have all rights, privileges and obligations of the regular Civilian Member with the exception of attendance requirements; further, a Senior Active Civilian Member may not be an officer but may be a member of the Executive Board.
 Any Civilian Member who has been active and in good standing for a period of Ten (10) years may apply for Senior Active Civilian Membership Status.
 Senior Active Civilian Members shall not be included in the fifty (50) member cap for Civilian Membership.
 There is no cap on the number of Senior Active Civilian Members.
-Senior
+Senior Active Civilian Members in good standing shall have all voting privileges.
+If a current Senior Active Member is or later becomes an elected official, he/she can retain MAC membership status.

 Military and Honorary Members receive complimentary breakfasts.
 All Civilian, Position, Honorary, or Senior Active members who bring guests to the monthly breakfast meeting shall be required to pay the cost of the meal for their guests.
+The cost of the meal shall be determined and set by the Executive Board.

 Section 2.
 Vacancies